Robert E. Wall Award Lecture – Prof. William F. Vasquez - Tuesday, November 15 , 2022

 Tuesday, November 15, 2022, 4:30 p.m.

 Dogwood Room, Barone Campus Center

 Following the lecture, please join us for a reception

 For more information, please contact Tasha Mehne in the Office of the Provost at 203-254-4000, ext.
 2360 or by email firstname.lastname@example.org.

-Dr. Vasquez’s research addresses a pressing issue in developing countries, specifically in Latin America, by investigating preferences related to mitigation and adaptation to sea level rise.
+Dr. Vásquez’s research addresses a pressing issue in developing countries, specifically in Latin America, by investigating preferences related to sea level mitigation strategies.
 This research has the potential to impact decision-makers and improve the lives of many in Latin America who are at greater risk due to rising sea levels.

 Related Web Site : https://www.fairfieldsurveys.com/f/41640975/e730/